-Now that I have two daughters of my own, I take them out for a special treat to Blue Mountain Pizza, a local favorite, and enjoy the daily live music while the kids wolf down the grub.
+Now that I have kids of my own, I take them out for a special treat to Blue Mountain Pizza, a local favorite, and enjoy the daily live music while the kids wolf down the grub.
 I know that, Ayurvedically, pizza is the closest thing to poison, but somehow the memories are worth it.
 That's why we've devised these special tips, aptly named, "How to Eat Pizza and Live to Tell the Tale."
 Mangia!

 Food is not only about health.
 Food is also a joyful way to celebrate with loved ones.
 It might seem tempting to abstain from indulgence in social situations, believing that you are following the rules or being "good," but Ayurveda is not about having a perfect diet at the expense of your relationships.
 The word "companion" derives from the french word meaning "with bread" - you grow closer and bond with loved ones over food, which actually reduces stress and helps keep you healthy.
 It is healthier to eat the pizza or cake with joy than to sulk in the corner, missing out on memories & quality time with loved ones.

 There are other reason why you might stray from your Ayurvedic diet, sometimes for convenience, or simply because you don't have any other options on hand.
 Travel, a church potluck, or a child's birthday party may make eating cookies, cake, pizza, and other "unhealthy" foods virtually unavoidable.
 If you generally have a healthy diet, you can afford a transgression on the weekend, so long as you are 'artful' about about it.